 Infantile vs Regressive Autism

-Infantile autism, also known as classic autism, refers to a subtype of autism that is typically diagnosed in early childhood, before the age of three.
-Symptoms may include delayed or absent speech, difficulty with social interactions, and repetitive movements or behaviors.
+Infantile autism, also known as classic autism, is characterized by significant impairments in social interaction, communication, and the presence of restricted, repetitive behaviors.
+It is typically diagnosed in early childhood, before the age of three.
+Core symptoms often include delayed or absent speech development, challenges in engaging in typical social interactions, and a preference for routines or repetitive movements.

 No comments: